cauldronio/cauldron-deployment/README.md

     local               cauldron_volume

     ```
-    If everythink works correctly, you can:
+    If everything works correctly, you can:

     - **Analyze** some repositories at http://localhost:8000
     - Use **Kibiter** for your dashboard at https://localhost
     - Browse the data analyzed in a **ElasticSearch**: https://localhost:92000

+    Sometimes you have to wait 1 minute after the containers has started to browse to that urls.

 - **`stop_cauldron.yml`**.
-With this playbook you can remove all the containers and images generated.
+With this playbook you can remove all the containers, images, volumes and networks generated.

     ```bash
     $ ansible-playbook stop_cauldron.yml